-Together, Image Processing Toolbox™ and Computer Vision Toolbox™ offer four image registration solutions: interactive registration with a Registration Estimator app, intensity-based automatic image registration, control point registration, and automated feature matching.
-For help in choosing among the approaches, see Approaches to Registering Images.
+Together, Image Processing Toolbox™ and Computer Vision Toolbox™ offer four image registration solutions: interactive registration with the Registration Estimator app, intensity-based automatic image registration, control point registration, and automated feature matching.
+For help selecting which approach to use, see Approaches to Registering Images.

 |Registration Estimator||Register 2-D grayscale images|